Shell adds high-impact gas prospect in North Sea to Maersk rig’s backlog

 The Gusto-engineered MSC CJ 50 high-efficiency jack-up rig Maersk Resilient was delivered in 2008 and is currently operating for NAM in the Dutch sector of the North Sea.

-In a separate statement, Deltic Energy, Shell’s joint venture partner in licence P2252, which contains the Pensacola prospect, confirmed that a rig contract has been signed for the drilling of the Pensacola exploration well.
+In a separate statement, Deltic Energy, Shell’s joint venture partner in licence P2252, which contains the Pensacola prospect, confirmed that a rig contract was signed for the drilling of the Pensacola exploration well.
 Shell holds a 70 per cent operated interest in the licence containing this gas prospect, while Deltic has the remaining 30 per cent.

 Based on Deltic’s statement, Pensacola will be drilled using the Maersk Resilient jack-up rig, and the firm expects the use of this rig to bring “significant operational efficiencies that are naturally associated with being part of an extended programme of wells.”